Yeah, I know it took forever. I have no excuse.

 Olena hugs me tightly.
 "I love you too, Roza.
 You're the best daughter I could have asked for."

-Karolina and Sonya clear their throat playfully, glaring at their mother.
+Karolina and Sonya clear their throats playfully, glaring at their mother.

 "Oh that's not what I meant and you know it.
 You three are the best daughters I could have asked for.
 And since Dimitri is my only son I have, I'm not going to get another daughter except Roza, so I'm glad I already have you as a daughter."